Elements6007/lvgl-wasm/README.md

 -   `update_clock(year, month, day, hour, minute, second)`

     Set the current date and time in `DateTimeController`.
 The time needs to be adjusted for the current timezone, see the JavaScript call to `update_clock()` below.

     From [`clock/ClockHelper.cpp`](clock/ClockHelper.cpp)

+    TODO: This code needs to be fixed to show the correct date and time

 ### Display Functions

 These functions initialise the LVGL library and render the LVGL Widgets to the WebAssembly Display Buffer...